vrabbi/lab-carvel-bundles/workshop/content/exercises/16-deploying-a-bundle.md

 in the original ``packages/educates/bundle`` directory the configuration bundle was created from.

-Before we can deploy Educates using the download bundle, we first need to delete the existing deployment.
+Before we can deploy Educates using the downloaded bundle, we first need to delete the existing deployment.
 This can be done by running:

 ```terminal:execute